simcesplatform/simulation-tools/README.md

 - Make a new class that is a child of the abstract class: `class MyComponent(AbstractSimulationComponent)`
 - Overwrite the constructor, `__init__`
     - Add new arguments as needed.
 Remember to call the parent class constructor with the appropriate parameters at the beginning of the new constructor: `super().__init__(<abstract_component_parameters>)`
     - Add any initialization needed code to the new constructor.
 This includes initialization of any new object variables that are needed.
+For example, `self._received_messages` variable could be used to store all the input messages for the current epoch and initialized to an empty list in the constructor.
+- Overwrite the `clear_epoch_variables` method
+    - This method is automatically called after receiving an Epoch message for a new epoch.
+It should clear and initialize all the variables that are used to store information about the received input data within each data.
+    - For example, if `self._received_messages` variable is used to store all the received input messages from the other components for the current epoch, this method would include setting that variable to an empty list.
 - Overwrite the `general_message_handler` method
     - Handling of all incoming messages other than Epoch or SimState messages should be added here.
     - After handling the incoming message call `start_epoch` method unless it is clear that the component is not yet ready to do any calculations for the current epoch.